 There is no startup without a story.
 Natalia’s source of inspiration is a story too.
 Startups are created and built out of every day experiences.
 In fact most successful startups were initially built to solve the problems faced by the founders, and if you are facing a particular problem, chances are that you are not the only one.

 Natalia narrates, “Once a family member confessed to me about losing and failing to be a father after facing conflict between his demanding career as a management consultant and his call to be a father.
-After I learned about this personal situation, which by far not everyone feels comfortable of speaking about in today’s society, I started to engage other people from my professional field to better articulate solutions for this problem.
-We thought, if technology has improved our lives and made us efficient in our jobs, challenging the realm of possibilities, then it should be able to provide a simple solution to reconnect us with our children in real life helping us to inspire the little ones easier than it used to be before.”
+After I learned about this personal situation, which by far not everyone feels comfortable of speaking about in today’s society.
+I started to engage other people from my professional field to better articulate solutions for this problem.
+Because we thought if technology has improved our lives and made us efficient in our jobs, challenging the realm of possibilities.
+Then it should be able to provide a simple solution to reconnect us with our children in real life helping us to inspire the little ones easier than it used to be before.”

 Download InspiredKids now.